 Studying at university will also aid students in learning about time management and prioritising tasks.
 Students will find that they gain organisational skills and be able to work to a deadline.
 Individuals will gain social skills when they work with their peers in presentations and group work projects.

 Why should I study aerospace and engineering?

-This degree offers students the chance to study how to make, repair and put together very complex machines which isn’t a common skill.
-Students will learn all aspects of engineering as well as those aircrafts that make it up into the sky, and beyond into space.
+This degree offers students the chance to study how to make, repair and put together very complex machines which aren’t a common skill.
+Students will learn all aspects of engineering; aircraft’s that make it up into the sky, and beyond into space.